How to get International Student Loans with No Cosigner

 Private lenders, such as banks and credit unions, may offer you a loan.
 However, even when they do, they’ll often ask for a U.S. citizen or permanent resident to cosign the loan.
-You may know someone who can cosign for you, but, if not, you’ll want to explore the few alternative options.
+You may know someone who can cosign for you, but, if you’re an international student with no cosigner, you’ll want to explore the few alternative options.

 What Is a Cosigner?

 While getting a loan with a cosigner might not be an option or first choice for many students, it’s worth reviewing what cosigning is and how it works.

 A cosigner is someone who agrees to be legally liable for a contract.
 If someone cosigns a loan that you receive, they agree to repay the loan if you can’t or don’t make your loan payments.